 When IT needs to plan, manage, and execute a cloud adoption strategy, they need to access many sources of information and collaborate with business owners.
-But this is often a bigger challenge than the initiative itself.
+But removing barriers to cloud adoption is often a bigger challenge than the initiative itself.

 As IT organizations grow, they amass a variety of tools, technologies and platforms.
 Some are project specific, such as cloud assessment, sizing, and monitoring tools.
 Others store data and track asset, application, and infrastructure data.
 Other systems monitor network traffic, application performance or security threats.
 Still other products are used to recover systems during outages, and migrate and move assets across hosting sites for cloud hosting.